 Alternative to Stroke and Distance

-When a player’s ball has not been found or is out of bounds, the player may drop a ball under penalty of two strokes in this relief area (see Rule 14.3):
+When a player’s ball has not been found or is out of bounds, the player may drop a ball under penalty of two strokes in this relief area (see Rule 14.3) in the relief areas defined in the diagrams below (R&A Model local rule E-5):

 All hoses and sprinklers on the course, and spray there-from are treated as immovable obstructions from which free relief is allowed under Rule 16.1.
 Relief is not allowed to be taken under Rule 15.2.